Professor Paulette Thabault (Director);

 NR 341L Care of Children&Child Rearing 2 Cr.

 In this course students apply knowledge of the causes of childhood and adolescent illness in context with the relevant developmental challenges specific to the patient.
 Health promotion needs of the child and family in illness are stressed.
 Critical thinking and empathetically appropriate communication serve as the context for care.
-Clinical hours - 80.
-Prerequisites: NR 314, NR 316, NR 316L, NR 399, PH 350, SO 316 Co-Requisite NR 341.
+Prerequisites: NR 232, NR 316, NR 316L, NR 365, PH 350, SO 316 Co-Requisite NR 341.
 Junior 1 nursing majors only.

-This course builds upon the student’s prerequisite Biological and chemical sciences and begins the study of human pathophysiology and the application of pharmacotherapies commonly encountered with each of these disease processes.
+This course builds upon the student’s prerequisite biological/chemical science courses.
+Students begin a comprehensive study of human pathophysiology and the application of pharmacotherapies commonly encountered with each of these disease processes.
 Epidemiology, disease state presentation with common clinical evaluations, mortality and morbidity will be addressed.
-At the conclusion of students demonstrate cumulative knowledge of the pathophysiologic and pharmacologic processes utilized in the care of and promotion of health and wellness across the lifespan.
+At the conclusion, students demonstrate cumulative knowledge of the pathophysiologic and pharmacologic processes utilized in the care of and promotion of health and wellness across the lifespan.
 Evidence based practice for use, cost, ease of administration, compliance and efficacy will be discussed.
-Prerequisites: BI 216, BI 220, CH 102, MA 232, NR 206 (C+), NR 215, NR 215L, NR 219 (C+), NR 225 (C+).
-Sophomore 2 nursing majors only.
+Pre-requisite: BI 216, BI220, CH 102, MA 232, NR 206, NR 215, NR 215L, NR 219, NR 225, Nursing Majors only.

 NR 416 Care of the Adult II 4 Cr.